jamescook/tk9/README.md

-# tk9
+# tk-ng

-Tk interface module for Ruby with **Tcl/Tk 9.x support**.
+Tk interface module for Ruby.

-This is a fork of [ruby/tk](https://github.com/ruby/tk) updated to work with Tcl/Tk 9.0+ while maintaining backward compatibility with Tcl/Tk 8.6.
+Fork of [ruby/tk](https://github.com/ruby/tk) with Tcl/Tk 8.6 and 9.x support.
+Modernized for Ruby 3.2+.

 ## Features